MicrosoftDocs/windows-driver-docs/migration-guide/index.md

 ##16.
 Update Dev Center HXT file for new OP and REF
 As mentioned earlier, your project's TOC is no longer defined exclusively by the WDCML XTOC file - after the migration, that only defines the TOC for the reference content.
 To get the Dev Center TOC to include the OP node, you'll need to update the site-wide HXT file for the Hardware Dev Center.

 **NOTE** : You won't actually update the site-wide HXT file.
-Instead, you'll issue a prod request to have it updated.
+Instead, you'll provide it as part of your CP request.
 That's discussed later, when you [prepare for deployment](#17-prepare-for-deployment-timing-).

 The site-wide HXT is saved in SD here (assuming your enlistment folder is on C:\SD):